Israel

 Visas & Travel Documents

-Before traveling to Israel, make sure your passport is valid for at least six months from your intended date of departure, that you have an onward/return ticket, and proof of sufficient funds.
-Depending on your citizenship, reason for travel, and length of stay, you may need a visa and to enter.
-Visa requirements are subject to change, so always check your visa and travel document requirements well in advance.
+Before traveling to Israel, make sure your passport is valid for at least six months from your intended date of departure and that you have an onward/return ticket and proof of sufficient funds.
+Depending on your citizenship, reason for travel, and length of stay, you may need a visa or other travel document to enter.
+For example, as of August 1, 2024, Israel requires a new electronic travel authorization (ETA-IL) for certain passport holders, including those from the US, Canada, Brazil, Mexico, Australia, Singapore, and all EU countries, among others.
+These types of requirements are subject to change on short notice, so always check your visa and travel document requirements well in advance.

 Immigration inspection upon entry and exit are known to be stringent.
 Upon arrival at the airport or border crossing, security forces may take laptops, mobile phones, and data storage devices for inspection.
 All travelers may receive additional screening measures.
 Additionally, it’s been reported that travelers whose passports show visas for certain Arab states or who are of Arab or Muslim heritage may receive further security questioning.